 Office Hours, Fall 2017: Mon & Wed 1 – 2 pm

 MA History, California State University, Los Angeles, 2014

 Areas of Interest: US and the World, US Empire, Environment, Capitalism, Latin America

 Current Research Interests

 I study twentieth-century United States history in global and international perspective.
-My research and teaching explores the long arc of US foreign relations, the strategies of US empire, the historical development of world capitalism, the political and intellectual history of the global environment, and the tangled history of peoples across the Americas.
+My research and teaching explore the long arc of US foreign relations, the strategies of US empire, the historical development of world capitalism, the political and intellectual history of the global environment, and the tangled history of peoples across the Americas.

 I am currently writing a history of US foreign policy and the United Nations Convention on the Law of the Sea.
-I examine how nations around the world came together in the 1960s and 1970s to negotiate a modern legal regime to govern the world’s oceans despite the challenge posed by using the nation-state and national interests as a framework for managing the global environment.
+I examine how nations around the world came together in the 1960s and 1970s to negotiate a legal regime to govern the world’s oceans despite the challenge posed by using the nation-state and national interests as a framework for managing the global environment.
 The project focuses in particular on the role of government officials, scientists, intellectuals, and activists in shaping ideas and making rules about how best to regulate the peaceful uses of the oceans.